Construction Quantity Surveying Technician

 This apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status – or the equivalent – with the industry’s recognised professional bodies.
 The final assessment process for this apprenticeship will typically be partly representative of the review process required for professional registration.

-- A Level 3 qualification with an overall grade equivalent of Merit.
-This could be a BTEC Level 3 qualification in Construction and the Built Environment, three A-levels in relevant subjects or a Level 3 qualification in Engineering.
+• A Level 3 qualification with an overall grade equivalent of ‘Merit’.
+This could be a Level 3 qualification in Construction or construction-related field, three A-levels in relevant subjects or a Level 3 in Engineering.
 An international equivalent of these is also accepted.

 Offers of a place on the course are dependent on your achieved qualifications and successful interview.